 Remove chops from pan and set on a plate.
 Cover with foil.
 Add remaining butter to the pan, and when it starts to brown, add sage.
 Fry sage leaves for 30 seconds or until slightly brown.
 Remove from pan and drain on paper towels.
 If the pork chops are at 145 degrees, continue to make the sauce, if they aren't.
 Add back to the pan and place in the oven until they are, I had to do this for about 3-4 minutes.

 Remove the chops from the pan again, and set on a plate.
 Cover with foil.
 Set the pan back over a medium heat.
 Add vinegar and mustard to the pan.
 Whisk until combined.
 (It will spatter, that's ok).
-Whisk in remaining apple cider, cream and half and half.
+Whisk in remaining apple cider, cream or half and half and sugar.
 Bring to a boil and then reduce to a simmer until thickened, about 2-3 minutes.
 Season to taste with salt and pepper.
 (I did not need to)

 Serve pork chops over mashed potatoes.
 Spoon sauce over and sprinkle with fried sage leaves.